 I immediately bought into the SPP peer review model.
 A very important part of my practice and philosophy in being a teacher and on a senior leadership level is about collaborative learning and support between colleagues.

-We must look outwards and share best practice in a supportive, non-judgemental way in order to continually refine our practice.
-Having others look objectively at something you are striving towards can only have a positive impact on the children in our school.
+We must look outward and share best practice in a supportive, non-judgemental way in order to continually refine our practice.
+Having others look objectively at something you are striving toward can only have a positive impact on the children in our school.

 Were there any concerns or obstacles to overcome before you could get going?